How to contact British Airways customer service: an AirHelp guide

 As an alternative way to pursue this type of compensation under the Montreal Convention or applicable U.S. laws, AirHelp offers a baggage claim service that passengers can choose to use.
 Through AirHelp+ membership, passengers also gain access to an additional fast-payment bonus of $200 in eligible cases of baggage disruption, along with other membership benefits.

-Special assistance on British Airways: an AirHelp summary
+Requesting special assistance from British Airways: an AirHelp summary

 Passengers who need wheelchair service, have medical conditions, or are traveling with a disability should reach out to British Airways directly: the airline organizes these services through its own channels.
 AirHelp does not arrange special assistance, but the rights of air passengers with disabilities are covered on a dedicated AirHelp page for those who want to know what the regulations provide.